Myster-Tee/NxFileViewer/README.md

 ## Requirements

-The program requires the *.NET Desktop Runtime 5 X64* which can be downloaded from the official Microsoft website [here](https://dotnet.microsoft.com/download/dotnet/5.0).
+The program requires the *.NET Desktop Runtime 6 X64* which can be downloaded from the official Microsoft website [here](https://dotnet.microsoft.com/download/dotnet/6.0).

 ## Contribute
 Feel free to contribute to this project to make this program better.

-I designed the application so that it can easily be localized in several languages.
+I designed the application so that it can be easily localized in several languages.
-If you'd like to have this app in your language, feel free to give me your translations ;).
+If you want this app in your language, send me your translations ;).

 ## Credits